Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 Another computational limitation of the kernel stick-breaking prior is related to the dimensionality of the data.
 To make the algorithm feasible, these approaches usually select a limited area around each point location.
 In order to perform dimension reduction, an approach developed by \cite{reich2012variable} based on Bayesian variable selection can be employed, where only informative spatial locations are included in the definition of the kernels.

-Although the method implemented by \cite{reich2007multivariate} is designed for point-referenced data, generalizations to account for areal data have also been proposed, such as the areally-weighted stick-breaking process and the areally-referenced Dirichlet process by \cite{li2010nonparametric}.
+Although the method implemented by \cite{reich2007multivariate} is designed for point-referenced data, generalizations to account for areal data have also been proposed, such as the areally-weighted stick-breaking process and the areally-referenced DP of \cite{li2010nonparametric}.
 Similar methodologies can be applied to model spatial-varying regression coefficients \citep{cai2013bayesian}.

+An interesting property often sought in modeling spatial data is that spatial clusters should consist of adjacent areal units. \cite{wehrhahn2020bayesian} propose a modified EPPF associated with the Ewens distribution, called the restricted Chinese restaurant process, which enforces clusters of adjacent units.
+The main idea is to set the prior distribution to assign zero probability to configurations where clusters consist of non-adjacent units.
+This is achieved by introducing a latent graph where adjacency is defined by edges in the subgraphs.
+A typical application of this approach is in epidemiology, where data come from health districts, and the goal is to cluster these districts under the hypothesis that communicable diseases spread in proximity.